ntu-nail/AI6127/README.md

 **Weekly Workload**

-- Lecture and/or tutorial and/or practical problems implemented in PyTorch.
+- Lecture and practical problems implemented in PyTorch.
-- There will be NO office hour.
+- There will be NO office hours.

 **Assignments (individually graded)**

-- There will be two (2) assignments contributing to ***2 * 25% = 50%*** of the total assessment.
+- Two (2) assignments will contribute to ***2 * 25% = 50%*** of the total assessment.
 - Students will be graded individually on the assignments.
 They will be allowed to discuss with each other on the homework assignments, but they are required to submit individual write-ups and coding exercises.

 **Final Project (Group work but individually graded)**

-- There will be a final project contributing to the remaining 50% of the total course-work assessment.
+- There will be a final project contributing to the remaining 50% of the total coursework assessment.
-  - ***2–4*** people per group
+  - ***3–5*** students per group
-  - Project proposal: ***5%***, presentation: ***10%***, report: ***35%***
+  - Project proposal: ***5%***, presentation: ***15%***, report: ***30%***
 - The project will be a group work.
-Students will be graded individually, depending on the contribution to the group.
+Students will be graded individually, depending on their contribution to the group.
 The final project presentation will ensure the student’s understanding of the project.

 # Course Prerequisites

-- Proficiency in Python (using numpy and PyTorch).
+- Proficiency in Python (using Numpy and PyTorch).
 There is a lecture for those who are not familiar with Python.
 - Linear Algebra, basic Probability and Statistics
 - Machine Learning basics